lyubogeorgiev/Java-Advanced/Functional_Programming/README.md

 Creating a Predicate function which returns true or false whether the word is starting with uppercase or not.
-Using the predicate function in stream of words in .filter() to return a collection of the words only starting with uppercase letter. printing the size of the collection and then printing each word of the collection on a new line by using .stream().forEach();
+Using the predicate function in stream of words in .filter() to return a collection of the words only starting with uppercase letter. printing the size of the collection and then printing each word of the collection on a new line by using .forEach() on List.